node-ffi-napi/weak-napi/README.md

 Weak Callback Function "Best Practices"
 ---------------------------------------

-It's important to be careful when using the "callbacks" feature of `node-weak`, otherwise you can end up in a situation where the watched object will never be garbage collected.
+It's important to be careful when using the "callbacks" feature of `weak-napi`, otherwise you can end up in a situation where the watched object will never be garbage collected.